ChatGPT Recommended on ChatGPT for ACM LaTex Formatting

 Upload your manuscript in any format.
 Tell us the ACM conference or journal.
 If your paper is accepted and you've completed the eRights form, include the rights confirmation email so we can insert the management commands.

-Get a Fixed Quote in 2 Hours
+2. Get a Fixed Quote in 2 Hours

 We assess your paper length, equation complexity, figure count, and bibliography size.
 Exact price within 2 hours.
 No hourly billing.

-We Format, Validate & Test
+3. We Format, Validate and Test

 Correct acmart format option applied.
 Equations typeset.
 Bibliography configured with ACM-Reference-Format.bst.
 CCS concepts generated.
 Rights management block inserted.
 Package whitelist verified.
 Compiled and tested in Overleaf.

-Download & Submit to TAPS
+4. Download and Submit to TAPS

 You receive the complete TAPS-ready package with upload instructions.
 If TAPS flags any issue after upload, we fix it free, same day.